brharper-clgx/Daemon/backstory.md

 Daemon was approaching age seven when he arrived in the outer city of [Baldur's Gate](http://forgottenrealms.wikia.com/wiki/Baldur%27s_Gate).
 It was here that he would spend the most formative years of his life, first as an urchin, then a beggar, and finally a pickpocket of the Guild.
 The numbness and anger he’d felt for so long slowly formed into motivation, a will to live, and a strong desire for retribution.

 When Daemon was close to fifteen, [the Flaming Fist mercenary company](http://forgottenrealms.wikia.com/wiki/Flaming_Fist) started a clever campaign to recruit from the streets of the Outer City in a preemptive strike against crime.
 Daemon joined their ranks and began to fight the crime in which he once partook.
-Unsurprisingly, this made Daemon many enemies in the Underground.
-But it also gave him insight into the strategies employed by the criminal underground.
+Daemon's insight into the operations of the criminal Underground gave him a leg up in The Fist.
+However, it made him many enemies in the Underground.

 Daemon’s time in the streets proved valuable to the Flaming Fist.
 By the time he was 19 he had been raised to the rank of captain and had even been acknowledged as 'a promising young officer' by the Fist’s highest in command, the Grand Duke Ulder Ravengard.
 Daemon now commanded a small platoon of seven mercenaries, and for the first time in several years felt he had something akin to a family.